Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 Similarly, the wavefront curvature matrix and the principal curvatures of the wavefront can be obtained through, any two linearly independent solutions.
 In order to show this, let us first define a $2\times 2$ matrix through the derivatives of the projected solutions of the geodesic deviation equation, i.e.,

 Here, the overdot represents the standard derivative with respect to the affine parameter, $v$, as before.
-Now, recall that the wavefront curvature matrix is defined via eq.~(\ref{eq:deform_matrix_defn}).
+Now, recall that the wavefront curvature matrix is defined via (\ref{eq:deform_matrix_defn}).
 Then,

 is another way of representing the wavefront curvature matrix.
-It can be written in terms of Sachs' optical scalars via eq. (\ref{eq:deform_matrix_components}).
+It can be written in terms of Sachs' optical scalars through (\ref{eq:deform_matrix_components}).

-Previously, Kantowski gave an interpretation of the optical scalars by relating them to the wavefront curvature \citep{Kantowski:1968}.
-He proved that in the rest frame of the observer, the principal curvatures of a 2--dimensional surface that lies on the intersection of the null cone and the 3--space of the observer are given through\footnote{In fact, in his original work \citep{Kantowski:1968}, Kantowski uses a spatial normal to the 2--dimensional wavefront ($\vec{r}$ in eq.~(\ref{eq:k_decompose_u_r}) in this work).
+Previously, Kantowski gave an interpretation of the optical scalars by relating them to the wavefront curvature \cite{Kantowski:1968}.
+He proved that in the rest frame of the observer, the principal curvatures of a 2-dimensional surface that lies on the intersection of the null cone and the 3-space of the observer are given through\footnote{In fact, in his original work \cite{Kantowski:1968}, Kantowski uses a spatial normal to the 2-dimensional wavefront ($\vec{r}$ in (\ref{eq:k_decompose_u_r}) in this work).
 Therefore, the principal curvatures are defined with respect to the proper length, $d\ell$.
-In this work, we consider the null vector $\vec{k}$ as the normal vector to the screen--space.
+In this work, we consider the null vector $\vec{k}$ as the normal vector to the screen-space.
 Thus, Kantowski's result has an extra $\omega=\inner{\vec{k},\vec{u}}$ term when compared to ours.
-This follows from the relationship between the affine parameter, $v$, and proper length, $\ell$, as in eq.~(\ref{eq:affine_clocks_rulers}).} $\Lambda _-=\theta -|\sigma|$ and $\Lambda _+=\theta +|\sigma|$.
+This follows from the relationship between the affine parameter, $v$, and the proper length, $\ell$, as in (\ref{eq:affine_clocks_rulers}).} $\Lambda _-=\theta -|\sigma|$ and $\Lambda _+=\theta +|\sigma|$.
 Those principal curvatures can be obtained through the eigenvalue equation of the wavefront curvature matrix.
 Namely, as $\mathbf{\Gamma}$ is symmetric it can be diagonalized through $\mathbf{\Gamma}=\mathbf{M}\mathbf{\Lambda} \mathbf{M}^{-1}$, where $\mathbf{M}$ is the modal matrix of $\mathbf{\Gamma}$ and $\mathbf{\Lambda}$ is the eigenvalue matrix with $\Lambda _-$ and $\Lambda _+$ being its diagonal elements.